atisDu/Surface_go_opencore/README.md

 Recovery boots with cpuid spoof, since cpu's outside the core series aren't officially supported and are not found in official intel macs.

-Follow the [Dortania OpenCore install guide](https://dortania.github.io/OpenCore-Install-Guide/) for installation on laptop kaby lake cpu's or use the provided config.plist, but change the PlatformInfo SMBIOS, for which a guide can be found in
+Follow the [Dortania OpenCore install guide](https://dortania.github.io/OpenCore-Install-Guide/) for installation on laptop kaby lake cpu's or use the provided config.plist, but change the PlatformInfo SMBIOS, for which a guide can be found in the opencore install guide.

-the opencore install guide.
+Put the EFI folder in the root of the usb drive and download the mac os Monterey recovery folder by following the OpenCore install guide.